Faskath513/React_Portfolio/README.md

 })
 ```

-In simple terms, if you consider GitHub hosting the GitHub Pages site for this repo at the URL `https://ryanbalieiro.github.io/react-portfolio-template/`, the correct base directory to set is `/react-portfolio-template/`.

-If you're deploying to Netlify or your own custom domain where your website is located at the root, you can leave the `base` setting as `'/'`.

-To compile your project for production, execute:

 ```
 npm run build
 ```

-This command triggers a series of processes that package your code, assets, and other necessary files, ultimately creating a production-ready version of your project.
-After running the command, you'll find the compiled files within the `dist` folder.

-## About

-This template was created by and is maintained by **[Ryan Balieiro](https://ryanbalieiro.com/)**.

-It's based on the **[React](https://reactjs.org/)** framework created by Jordan Walke, and the **[Bootstrap](https://getbootstrap.com/)** framework created by Mark Otto and Jacob Thorton.

 Additional frameworks and plugins used include:
 - **Font Awesome**: A library of free vector icons.